riceissa/issarice.com/wiki/index.md

 started a new [blog](https://issarice.wordpress.com/) to track updates on this front.

-For previously monthly updates, see the [archive of my monthly updates]().
+For previous monthly updates, see the [archive of my monthly updates]().

 # Activity feeds

 Here are some activity feeds that track what I've been working on:

+- My [daily updates blog](https://issarice.wordpress.com/), which tracks my learning related to AI safety
 - My GitHub [contribution activity](https://github.com/riceissa), including my [commits to this website's repository](https://github.com/riceissa/issarice.com/commits/master)